sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 Sourcegraph is a universal code search tool, enabling you to search across both open source and your own private code repositories.
 Code search can help you onboard onto new codebases, contribute to open source, find bugs and error messages, understand dependency libraries, and more.

 This cheat sheet style guide can help you get up to speed with Sourcegraph commands quickly.
-For more thorough tutorials on using Sourcegraph, refer to our tutorials(https://learn.sourcegraph.com/tags/sourcegraph) and our documentation(https://docs.sourcegraph.com/).
+For more thorough tutorials on using Sourcegraph, refer to our [tutorials](https://learn.sourcegraph.com/tags/sourcegraph) and our [documentation](https://docs.sourcegraph.com/).

-You can use these commands on either Sourcegraph Cloud(https://sourcegraph.com/search) or your own Sourcegraph instance(https://docs.sourcegraph.com/admin/install).
+You can use these commands on either [Sourcegraph Cloud](https://sourcegraph.com/search) or your own [Sourcegraph instance](https://docs.sourcegraph.com/admin/install).

 ## Searching an organization’s repository